llaske/sugarizer-server/README.md

 	sh generate-docker-compose.sh
 	docker-compose up -d

-For other options to install Sugarizer on your computer, on the cloud or on a RaspberryPI, see [here](docs/install.md).
+For other options to install Sugarizer Server on your computer, on the cloud or on a RaspberryPI, see [here](docs/install.md).

+If you want to upgrade from a previous Sugarizer Server version, please have a look on the [Migration guide](docs/migrate.md).

 ## Global architecture